Burn After Reading: Background and writing

 Working Title Films produced the film for Focus Features, which also has worldwide distribution rights.
 Burn After Reading was the first Coen brothers film not to use Roger Deakins as cinematographer since Miller's Crossing.
 Emmanuel Lubezki, four-time Academy Award-nominated cinematographer of Sleepy Hollow and Children of Men, took over for Deakins, who had already committed to shooting Sam Mendes' Revolutionary Road.
 Mary Zophres served as costume designer, marking her eighth consecutive movie with the Coen brothers.
 Carter Burwell, a composer who worked with the Coens in 11 previous films, created the score.
 Early in the production, Burwell and the Coens decided that the score should be emphatically percussive to match the deluded self-importance of the characters, and they noted the all-drum score for the political thriller Seven Days in May.
 Joel Coen wanted the score to be "big and bombastic,... important sounding but absolutely meaningless."
 Burwell wrote that a percussive score would help "avoid any emotional comment" and "would lend an air of sobriety, gravity, and bombast to the general silliness".
 The Burn score ultimately made frequent use of Japanese Taiko drums.

 Burn After Reading was the first original screenplay penned by Joel and Ethan Coen since their 2001 film, The Man Who Wasn't There.
 Ethan Coen compared Burn After Reading to the Allen Drury political novel Advise and Consent and called it "our version of a Tony Scott/Jason Bourne kind of movie, without the explosions."
 Joel Coen said that they intended to create a spy film because "we hadn't done one before", but feels that the final result was more of a character-driven film than a spy story.
 Joel also said that Burn After Reading was not meant to be a comment or satire on Washington.

 Parts of the Burn screenplay were written while the Coens were also writing their adaptation of No Country for Old Men.
 The Coens created characters with actors George Clooney, Brad Pitt, Frances McDormand, John Malkovich and Richard Jenkins in mind for the parts, and the script derived from the brothers' desire to include them in a "fun story."
 Ethan Coen said that Pitt's character was partially inspired by a botched hair-coloring job from a commercial that Pitt had made.
-Tilda Swinton, who was cast later than were the other actors, was the only major actor whose character was not written specifically for her.
+Tilda Swinton, who was cast later than the other actors, was the only major actor whose character was not written specifically for her.
 The Coens struggled to develop a common filming schedule to accommodate the A-list cast.

 Production Weekly, an online entertainment-industry magazine, falsely reported in October 2006 that Burn After Reading was a loose adaptation of Burn Before Reading: Presidents, CIA Directors, and Secret Intelligence, a memoir by former U.S. Director of Central Intelligence Stansfield Turner.
 The Coen brothers script had nothing to do with the Turner book; nevertheless, the rumor was not clarified until a Los Angeles Times article more than one year later.